Spring 2402, The Via Nano, south of Tettoverde Forest, Eastern Tilea

 “Oh,” said Biagino.
-“You are brave.
+“Well you are brave.
 Better than that, you’re lucky.
 I ask you now to be helpful too.
-To tell me what you saw.
-Exactly what you saw.
-When that is done, you can put it from your mind forever.”
+Tell me what did you see?
+Exactly.
+When that’s done, I shall pray to help you put it from your mind forever.”

 The bell’s ring grew louder.

-“That’s when I spied them.
-I took them to be Adolfo’s dock guards, brute ogres from the east.
-And I suppose they were … or once were.
-Now they looked not just mean but wrong.
+“That’s when I spied them, father.
+I took them to be Lord Adolfo’s warehouse guards, brute ogres from the east.
+An’ I suppose they were … or had been before.
+Now they looked not just mean, but wrong.
 Their flesh had changed – it was torn, bloodied, blue!
 And pricked with bones.
 They had skulls dangling all about them.
-And they stank – not of sweat and dirt like before, but worse even than rotten pork after too long at sea.
-I could smell them even though I was not close.”
+And they stank – not of sweat and dirt like before, but worse even than rotten pork too long at sea.
+I could smell them, despite being some distance away.”

-“I knew some of them.
-Seen them many times, guarding gates or addled with ale in the typpling houses.
-Ugly brutes with dead-eyed stares that looked right through you.
+“I knew two of them.
+I’d seen them many a time, guarding gates or addled with ale in the typpling house by the north-gate.
+Ugly brutes, they were, with dead-eyes that looked right through you.
 Now their eyes really did look dead.
-One of them carried a mast, I think, from which hung a string of skulls.
+One of them carried a mast, I think, from which hung a string of bleached skulls.
 Another carried a gravestone as if it were merely a piece of flotsam.”

 “In truth, father, I think he’s been watching me ever since.”

-“The beast was no man, but it was Lord Adolfo.
-Twisted and foul, all teeth, talons and horns.
-But still Adolfo.”
+“It was no man, but it was Lord Adolfo.
+Twisted most foul, baring teeth, talons and horns.
+Yet still Lord Adolfo.”

 Biagino could now hear the clattering of the bell-cart and the creaking of the wheels, and a familiar voice preaching Morr’s hatred of the walking dead.
 The light of the flagellants’ torches flickered into the room.
-He turned to the window once more.
+Glad of the distraction, he turned to the window once more.

-As usual, Father Antonello led the little procession, sword in hand.
+His heart racing, Biagino watched and spotted Father Antonello (as usual) leading the procession, sword in hand.
 Behind him came the first of the flagellants garbed in priestly reds and greys.
-One had somehow set a burning crown of iron upon his head, and yet still walked beside the others – surely some sort of clever illusion.
+One had somehow set a burning crown of iron upon his head, and yet still walked beside the others.
+(Surely some sort of clever illusion?)
 Biagino was surprised that Antonello would stoop to using stage trickery.
 The other flames, born on torches, were real enough, as was the battered and bruised state of the self-tortured flagellants carrying them.
 The bell cart was decorated with pages of scripture and an inevitable hourglass.
 Two robed men struggled with all their might to push it.

 “Thank you, master Carlo.
 Your report will be passed to those who need to know.
 You have done good service, and holy Morr will assuredly reward you.
-I will speak of you in my prayers.
+As promised, I will speak of you in my prayers.
 For now, however, make do with some broth and some ale.
-You’ll find both in the kitchen, just tell the servants I sent you.”
+You’ll find both in the kitchen below, just tell the servants I sent you.”